Skip to main content

 This module focuses on developing your ability to teach, assess and undertake your professional responsibilities in your chosen phase of education.
 It is part based at the University, where lectures, seminars and online learning will provide you with research, theory and practice based insights into effective learning and teaching.
 It is largely based upon your practice in school and settings, where you receive formal training, experience of working alongside professionals, experience of being the lead practitioner in a classroom/setting and experience of the wider aspects of being a teacher.

-This module introduces students to theories of reflective practice and the value and purpose of reflection for teachers.
-This will enable students to develop in-depth understanding of how they reflect in order to identify issues and develop solutions in their professional settings.
+This module introduces you to theories of reflective practice and the value and purpose of reflection for teachers.
+This will enable you to develop in-depth understanding of how you reflect in order to identify issues and develop solutions in your professional settings.

 The main features of the module are critical explorations of factors that affect how children develop physically, socially and as learners.
-Students will critically analyse issues relevant to their current practice considering their own position as effective teachers.
+You will critically analyse issues relevant to your current practice, considering your own position as an effective teacher.

-Through completion of a reflective journal during the module students will develop critical, reflective and reflexive skills to inform peer and colleague discussion within a learning community.
-Students will be encouraged and supported to challenge and develop their professional practice.
+Through completion of a reflective journal during the module, you will develop critical, reflective and reflexive skills to inform peer and colleague discussion within a learning community.
+You will be encouraged and supported to challenge and develop your professional practice.